ejahanpour/Covid19_SEIR_with_asymptomatic_Infectious/README.md

 ## Reproduction number
-The reproduction number, R, is the average number of secondary cases of disease caused by a single infected individual over his or her infectious period.
+Tnere are two common types of reproduction number being used in epidemiology.
+Basic reproduction number (or $R_0$) and effective reproduction number (or $R_e$ or $R_t$).

+The basic reproduction number is defined as the number of cases that are expected to occur on average in a homogeneous population as a result of infection by a single individual when there is zero immunity in the population.
+The effective reproduction number, is the number of people in a population who can be infected by an individual at any specific time.
 The number can be used to monitor pathogen's transmissibility during an epidemic.
+Society's behavior such as social distancing, immunity due to vaccination or recovery, will impact this metric.

+The reproduction number, R, is the average number of secondary cases of disease caused by a single infected individual over his or her infectious period. .
 The dashboard is using two different methods to calculate `Re`:

 1. Re using Serial Interval (SI)